 The value in budgeting like this is that you have accounted for every penny you have in your budget.
 The act of sitting down and setting specific numbers is tremendously valuable because you’re actively making decisions, rather than letting things happen.
 You’re taking control of your money situation, rather than it controlling you.
 Money may be tight, but your finance will not take you by surprise every month sending you into a perpetual state of panic.

 The two highest spending months are ahead of us.
 There is NO BETTER time to get down and dirty than right now.
 You do not want to have regrets in January.
-Let’s ring in 2011 with sweet bells and whistles, not Visa and Mastercard statements.
+Let’s ring in this year with sweet bells and whistles, not Visa and Mastercard statements.